-In this article I will first define what exactly human trafficking is, before providing some statistics on human trafficking, outlining the different forms of human trafficking, and highlighting which signs you should look out for to identify possible victims.
+In this article I will first define what human trafficking is, before providing some sobering human trafficking statistics, outlining the different types of human trafficking, and highlighting which signs you should look out for to identify possible victims of human trafficking.

 What is Human Trafficking?